oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 -   Create UI mocks (if doing frontend development)
 -   Write design documents (if implementing large features or introducing new systems)

-We asked our previous GSoC contributors what they learned during previous GSoC.
+We've also asked our previous GSoC contributors what they learned during previous GSoCs.
 Here are the collated answers:

 -   Technical ability
     -   Writing clean code, while keeping in mind the requirement for the code to run in production.